 Because of its popularity, there are endless resources out there on the German Shepherd, including TheDailyShep.com!

-If you have any questions or issues of any kind about your German Shepherd, the answers are pretty easy to find on the internet.
+If you have any questions or issues of any kind about your German Shepherd, there are hordes of communities out there where you can get information on your questions.

 8 Cons of Owning a German Shepherd